Help is available. Speak with someone today.

 Comprehensive Care

-Rehab is not the only option for handling the temptation to relapse.
-Some people who complete substance abuse recovery find ongoing care and support services helpful.
-Many rehab providers offer alumni or graduate sponsorship programs that encourage recovered individuals to help others through their own recovery journeys.
+Bright Future Recovery provides alumni programs that encourage recovered individuals to help others through their own recovery journeys.
 This can be cathartic and a constructive outlet.
 Ultimately, working with people still coping with addiction can be a powerful deterrent against using again.

 Work Together Against Relapse

 Remember, a relapse is not a failure of any kind.
 Addiction is incredibly difficult to overcome, and everyone has unique challenges on the road to recovery.
 Relapse is simply a sign that something about the individual’s treatment process needs to change before it can truly enable lifelong sobriety.
-Your spouse may feel afraid or ashamed that he or she feels like he or she needs to return to rehab, so do your best to be as supportive and constructive as possible so you can move through this challenge and come out of it stronger together.

 If you or a loved one are struggling with alcohol or drug use relapse – let’s talk today!

-Call (831) 245-1623
+(831) 245-1623